AfZheng126/MORA/README.md

 4. Output the results into a txt file.

 # Requirements
-[Rust](https://www.rust-lang.org/tools/install) and Cargo need to be installed and added to PATH
+[Rust](https://www.rust-lang.org/tools/install) and Cargo need to be installed and added to PATH.

 # Installation
 ```